 Quito: A Colonial Jewel in the Andes

-What is it about Quito that enamors so many visitors?
-The astonishing mountain views, the hilly terrain, the layout of the ever-extending city and surrounding valleys, the prominent smell of fresh baked goods around every corner, the temperate climate and dynamic sky, simply put, are like no other.
+What is it about old town Quito that enamors so many visitors?
+The astonishing mountain views, the hilly terrain, the layout of the ever-extending city and surrounding valleys, the prominent smell of fresh baked goods around every corner, the temperate climate, and stunning skyline, simply put, are like no other.

 It is also home to one of the best-preserved Historic Centers in the Americas.
 During the last decade, the Historic Center of Quito has flourished considerably, drawing artists, entrepreneurs, residents, and business owners that have been working hard to restore and repurpose buildings in this one-of-a-kind UNESCO World Heritage Site.
 Unique new galleries, shops, and cafés are now found around every corner, dramatically transforming the Old Town into a place replete with beautiful parks and walkways.